NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 ## Valid Data Range

-The valid range of data for a NEON CHM is >= 2m.
-This is because the lidar system is not sensitive enough to distinguish objects that are closer than ~2m apart vertically.
+The valid range of data for a NEON canopy height models (CHM) is >= 2m.
+This is because the LiDAR system is not sensitive enough to distinguish objects that are closer than ~2m apart vertically.

 ## Explore Veg Height data

-Have a close look at the veg height values.
+Let's have a close look at the vegetation height values.
 Do they seem reasonable?

     # view chm mean and max